mstksg/inCode/copy/entries/control-intro.md

 ### Measure it out

 The most straightforward solution would be to get a ruler and do some good ol' empirical science-ing.
-You'll open the valve until I get to each floor.
-Then, you'll write down the amount that I've twisted the knob (10%, 20%?).
+You'll open the valve until you get to each floor.
+Then, you'll write down the amount that you've twisted the knob (10%, 20%?).
 Then, whenever you want to go to a floor, you'll look it up on your table, twist the knob to the corresponding value, and hamsters rejoice!

 Time to do this.
 Ground floor?
 0% twisted open.
 Second floor?
 3%.
 Third floor?
 12%.
 Fourth floor?
 27%.
 To get to the roof, you need to only set it